Garden City, New York: Plant zone

-According to the United States Department of Agriculture (USDA), Garden City is located within hardiness zone 7b.
+According to the United States Department of Agriculture (USDA), Garden City is within hardiness zone 7b.

 Greater Garden City area

-In addition to the Incorporated Village of Garden City, the Garden City 11530 ZIP code includes another incorporated village, Stewart Manor – as well as two unincorporated areas of the Town of Hempstead: East Garden City (which was absorbed by the CDP of Uniondale in the 2010s) and Garden City South.
+In addition to the Incorporated Village of Garden City, the Garden City 11530 ZIP code includes another incorporated village, Stewart Manor, and two unincorporated areas of the Town of Hempstead: East Garden City (which was absorbed by the CDP of Uniondale in the 2010s) and Garden City South.